You've lived through 2 a.m. feedings, toddler temper tantrums, and the back-to-school blues. So why is the word "teenager" causing you so much worry?

 In other words, your teenager's room, texts, e-mails, and phone calls should be private.
 You also shouldn't expect your teen to share all thoughts or activities with you at all times.
 Of course, for safety reasons, you should always know where teens are going, when they'll be returning, what they're doing, and with whom, but you don't need to know every detail.
 And you definitely shouldn't expect to be invited along!

 Start with trust.
 Tell your teen that you trust him or her, but if the trust gets broken, he or she will enjoy fewer freedoms until it's rebuilt.

 TV shows, magazines and books, the Internet — kids have access to tons of information.
 Be aware of what yours watch and read.
 Don't be afraid to set limits on the amount of time spent in front of the computer or the TV.
 Know what they're learning from the media and who they may be communicating with online.

 Teens shouldn't have unlimited access to TV or the Internet in private — these should be public activities.
-Access to technology should also be limited after certain hours (say 10 PM or so) to encourage adequate sleep.
-It's not unreasonable to have cell phones and computers off limits after a certain time.
+Access to technology also should be limited after certain hours (for example, 10 p.m. or so) to encourage adequate sleep.
+It's not unreasonable to have cellphones and computers off limits after a certain time.

 Make Appropriate Rules

 Bedtime for a teenager should be age appropriate, just as it was when your child was a baby.
 Teens still need about 8-9 hours of sleep.
-Reward your teen for being trustworthy.
-Does your child keep to a 10 PM curfew on weekends?
-Move it to 10:30 PM.
-And does a teen always have to go along on family outings?
-Encourage a reasonable amount of family time together.
+Encourage your teen to stick to a sleep schedule that will meet those needs.

 Will This Ever Be Over?